 I perform some regular overtime and work weekend or night shifts.
 Will I be paid for these if I am from a journey accident policy and make a claim?

 Yes.
-Your weekly income benefit under this Policy includes an average of all your penalties, overtime and allowances that you earned over the previous twelve (12) months.
+Your weekly income benefit under this Policy is calculated on your average gross weekly income earned, including allowances, overtime for personal exertion before personal deductions and income tax, but excluding bonuses, commission payments over the previous twelve (12) months.